 Terminal types and sizes used:

-- Spade (Open Barrel Female): (Clear plastic sleeves were used on these too)
+- Spade (Open Barrel Female): (Clear plastic insulating sleeves were used on these too)

-- 6.3 mm: These for the 25 Amp cable or for when I needed to join two thinner 16.5 Amp wires to the same connector
+- 6.3 mm: These are for the 25 Amp cable or for when I needed to join two thinner 16.5 Amp wires to the same terminal

 - 4.8 mm: For the 16.5 Amp cable